AnnaVinogradova/blog/README.md

 * Write functional to add marker (lat, lng) on google maps:
 	* user or his resolver can add marker (tag) on google maps with some text (window popup)
 	* user and his resovler can see all added markers on map in menu after login

+##4

+* Every user has own wall, which contains:
+  * all posts tab
+  * own posts tab

+* Users can add posts on every wall (Post can contain one image)

+* Owner can delete posts from his wall